jlippold/alfred.2fa/README.md

 #### What is this?

-This is an alfred workflow that adds one time passwords (aka 2 factor auth) to Alfred.app

-When you execute the app, it automatically copies the one time password to the clipboard.
+This is an alfred workflow that allows you to retrieve the one time password for sites that use two factor authentication.
+You set up the sites in alfred.app, then you can pull the one time password for the site at any time with alfred.
+The password is automatically copied to the clipboard.
+This can and should be used in conjunction with another 2fa method.

 So far tested with `OpenVPN` & `Github`